MaryumAriff/Customer-Reviews-Classification/README.md

 Following is the list of approaches we tried in each step of the overall project implementation:

 1. Pre-processing:

     Removing Nulls
     Removing Spaces
     Removing incomplete words
-3. Embeddings
+2. Embeddings:

     GloVe
     Vader with mini-LM
     HuggingFace transformers
-5. Evaluation
+3. Evaluation:

     For supervised: accuracy, precision, recall, F1 score For unsupervised: Visually analyzing the results
-6. Supervised Classification
+4. Supervised Classification:

     Bayes
     Deep Learning NN
-7. Unsupervised Classification
+5. Unsupervised Classification:

     RAG based
     Similarity based